By: Jay Schmid

 A casual debate often will arise over the use of either epoxy or polyurethane foam for concrete crack and joint repair.
 Both will fill the crack and prevent water infiltration, so if simply preventing a leak is the only concern, then either product is fine to use.

 The question of which product is better depends on the type of crack or joint and conditions present at the time of the repair.
 For a majority of standard concrete foundation cracks, the best answer is, “whatever the contractor is most comfortable using.”
-In residential foundation repair, usually either system will work, so the best choice is the product the contractor is most experienced with.
+In residential foundation repair, usually, either system will work, so the best choice is the product the contractor is most experienced with.
 This ensures the product is applied correctly and that the repair goes as smoothly as possible.

 The vast majority of cracks in concrete structures are formed due to the shrinkage of concrete during the cure cycle but there is a whole separate class of cracks that often require expert review in terms of resin selection.
-Cracks due to movement, shifting and/or settling should be evaluated by a structural engineer who can provide professional opinion on the best corrective action.
+Cracks due to movement, shifting and/or settling should be evaluated by a structural engineer who can provide a professional opinion on the best corrective action.

 The obvious difference between the two injection systems is that epoxy will restore the structural integrity of the crack or defect in the concrete by filling the crack with a high-strength adhesive that essentially ‘welds’ the cracked wall back together.
 Filling the crack or joint with these high-strength epoxies eliminates the movement that would otherwise occur due to temperature swings and wet/dry seasonal cycles.

-Epoxies formulated for use in structural and load bearing applications are classified and specified according to the ASTM C-881 specifications of Type, Grade and Class.
+Epoxies formulated for use in structural and load-bearing applications are classified and specified according to the ASTM C-881 specifications of Type, Grade and Class.
 Type will designate the type of epoxy for that specific type of repair.

 Grade is the viscosity of the epoxy or thickness of the resin as defined: